 Self-employed health professionals working in the ambulatory sector who experienced a significant loss of income during the lock-down period due to reduced demand for care will receive a financial aid, with a first payment early May.
-This aid will cover the fixed operating costs of the practice and will be available for all self-employed professionals under contract with the health insurance fund.
+This aid will cover the fixed operating costs of the practice based on previous year turnover and will be available for all self-employed professionals under contract with the health insurance fund.
 It is estimated that visits to dentists dropped by 80% since the beginning of the lock-down, by 60% on average for specialists, by 40% for physiotherapists and mid-wives and by 30% for general practitioners.
 Many paramedics and dentists did not get any material or logistical help during the lock-down.
 It is not clear yet if they will be considered as a priority in the distribution of medical masks.

 The Covid-19 sanitary crisis has triggered a debate regarding the responsibility for the provision of PPE to ambulatory healthcare providers.
 While the general rule is that the responsibility lies with individual employers, public or private, the obligations for self-employed health professionals were not clear.
 There seems to be a juridical gap there: while some people interpret that the responsibility should have lied on the state, others think that individual physicians should have taken necessary precautions and have their own stock of masks.
 After October 4, ambulatory care providers will no longer be able to use the national stock of masks and will have to buy their own stock of PPE.